-The Courageous Provider Awards recognize individuals or teams advancing the impact of pediatric palliative care through their work and collaboration with others.
-Courageous Parents Network is grateful to our funders — the Ilene Beal Foundation and the Margaret Stewart Lindsay Foundation — whose generosity makes it possible to honor and celebrate these leaders, and to the providers, patients and families that nominated them.
-The 2023 awards will be given early next year, and nominations for 2024 will open in June.
+The Courageous Provider Awards have recognized individuals or teams advancing the impact of pediatric palliative care through their work and collaboration with others.
+Courageous Parents Network is grateful to our funders — the Ilene Beal Foundation and the Margaret Stewart Lindsay Foundation — whose generosity has made it possible to honor and celebrate these leaders, and to the providers, patients and families that nominated them.

 UPMC Children’s Hospital of Pittsburgh